jspsych/jsPsych/docs/plugins/cloze.md

 Current version: 1.1.1.
 [See version history](https://github.com/jspsych/jsPsych/blob/main/packages/plugin-cloze/CHANGELOG.md).

 This plugin displays a text with certain words removed.
 Participants are asked to replace the missing items.
 Responses are recorded when clicking a button.
-Optionally, responses are evaluated and a function is called in case of differences, making it possible to inform participants about mistakes.
+Responses can be evaluated and a function is called in case of either differences or incomplete answers, making it possible to inform participants about mistakes before proceeding.

 ## Parameters